The-AI-Framework-and-Data-Tech-Lab-HK/ContextHub/README.md

 All four are managed under a unified `ctx://` URI namespace with the same versioning, visibility, and propagation semantics.

-> For a detailed analysis of research gaps in each context type, see [Research Positioning](docs/research/research-positioning.md).
+> ContextHub is also the runtime substrate for an ongoing research line on cost-bounded change propagation — see [Research](#research-) below.

 ## Core Capabilities ✨